zencart/documentation/content/dev/release_process/prerequisites.md

 ---
 To run the release process, you must have the following:

+- Running at least PHP 8.1.
+(This means `php -v` must run without an alias and must show php 8.1 or higher.)
+Here are [guidelines for upgrading to PHP 8.1 on a Mac](https://stitcher.io/blog/php-81-upgrade-mac).

 - `Maintainer` access to the Zen Cart github repository.

 - A local copy of the [VersionStamper](https://github.com/zencart/versionstamper) application.